lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       5. Are they licensed under the [QBCC](https://www.qbcc.qld.gov.au/node/2526) (Queensland Building Construction Commission)?

-      #### Additional points to consider

-      * Is the company **insured**, and to what extent?

-      * Do all technicians utilize **[Thermal Cameras and Termatrac](https://www.conquertermites.com.au/inspections/termite-inspections/detection-devices/)** Motion Detection tools?

-      * Does the inspection cover getting into the roof and the subfloor areas?

-      * What's the duration of a typical termite inspection?

-      * Will I receive a **digital report** on the same day?

-      * Can they offer a **treatment proposal** and execute it?

-      * Do they possess **accreditations** from the chemical manufacturers they use?

       Check: **Termite Inspection - Who to call on the Gold Coast?**
     heading: Five points to consider when choosing a Gold Coast Termite Company
     imageUrl: img/when-choosing-a-pest-inspection-compare-apples-with-apples.png
   - heading: Consumer Warning about Termite Inspections on the Gold Coast
     text: >-
-      #### **Fake companies - no QBCC license**
+      #### **Watch Out for Fake Companies**

-      Many pest control companies construct a website to make them look local but have their call centre in another city and don’t have the appropriate Queensland licenses.
+      Beware of pest control websites that look local but actually run their call center from another city and lack the right Queensland licenses.
+Remember, every legit company in Queensland needs a QBCC license to operate.
+No license?
+That means no insurance and they shouldn't be offering termite inspections or treatments.

-      (photo of QBCC cards)

-      All companies operating in Queensland need to have a QBCC license.
-Otherwise, you are engaging a subcontractor.
-If they don’t have a QBCC license, they can’t get insurance and shouldn’t be advertising that they do termite inspections and treatments.

-      #### **Free check offers - not licensed**
+      #### **Be Wary of Free Checks**

-      Some companies offer a free “termite check” and quickly suggest a dodgy, overpriced wooden box baiting system.
-These guys aren’t licensed or qualified.
-Often you need to sign a waiver to say you are accepting a ‘check’, not an inspection to the Australian Standards.
+      Watch out for companies offering a **free** "termite check" and then pushing some expensive and sketchy baiting system.
+These guys usually aren't licensed or qualified, and you might even be asked to sign a waiver acknowledging it's just a check, not a proper inspection to Australian Standards.

-      Read more ...
+      Read more about How to avoid the 'Dodgy Pest Control' companies on the Gold Coast
     imageUrl: img/termite-licenses-queensland.png
   - heading: "Some common questions about Termites:"
     text: |-